Ash is a by-product of the combustion of coal at CS Energy's Callide and Kogan Creek power stations.

 Some 99.9 percent of the ash created at our power stations is collected in a manner that allows it to be recycled or stored on site in ash dams or ash cells.

-Each year, CS Energy sells waste ash produced at our power stations – in 2016/17, we sold 108 kilotonnes of ash for reuse.
+Each year, CS Energy also sells some of the waste ash produced at our power stations.
 Ash can be used as a cement replacement in concrete, a soil improver, an absorbent for waste, and as fill in large civil engineering projects such as highway embankments and mine site rehabilitation.

 CS Energy continues to explore new opportunities for recycling ash from our coal-fired power stations.